heathermortensen/PigGame/README.md

 Pig is a dice rolling game, also known as Skunk.

-### Java version of the game = Skunk
+### Java version of the dice rolling game = Skunk
-* I first programmed Skunk in Java using Eclipse.
+* I first programmed the Skunk game in Java using Eclipse.
 * It produces output to terminal.
 * It is located in the [SkunkGame repo](https://github.com/heathermortensen/SkunkGame) of my Github page.
 * A detailed description of game implemetation can be found in the README.md file.

-### Python version of the game = Pig.
+### Python version of the dice rolling game = Pig.
-* Pig frontend screens were programmed in PyCharm using Tkinter on Windows.
+* Pig frontend screens (screen1.py and screen2.py) were programmed in PyCharm using Tkinter on Windows.
 * The backend will be translated from Java into Python using Spyder IDE shipped with Anaconda on Mac OSX.

 #### Software installs